sumitgupta28/terraform/08-terraform-multi-region-provider/README.md

 ![multi-region.JPG](../images/multi-region.JPG)

-this is how provider configuration looks like
+This is how provider configuration looks like

 ```sh
     provider "aws" {